 Tools You'll Need To For A Better Pitch Kathie Lee & Hoda

 Tin Shingle designed a membership program for business owners, artists and makers that teaches the best ways of pitching the media, and provides contacts to people at different media outlets through our unique DIY PR Membership Program.
-Once you unlock membership, you can have instant access to Media Contacts at major magazines, Editorial Calendars, an All-Access pass to all of our Online Classes a connection to a trusted community of other businesses who are going through what you are experiencing as you grow your brand.
+Once you unlock membership, you can have instant access to Editorial Calendars, an All-Access pass to all of our Online Classes a connection to a trusted community of other businesses who are going through what you are experiencing as you grow your brand.

 Free PR & Marketing Tips & Insight